A buddy cop science-fiction family film written and directed by Jonathan Betuel and starring Whoopi Goldberg.

-- Instant Awesome, Just Add Ninja: Apparently there's a "Ninja Grid" in addition to the "Dinosaur Grid."
+- Gratuitous Ninja: Apparently there's a "Ninja Grid" in addition to the "Dinosaur Grid."

 The Toymaker: I've been called many things.

 - People in Rubber Suits: Half the cast really.
-Theo himself is designed just a hair better then Howard the Duck.
+Theo himself is designed just a hair better than Howard the Duck.